A paper by DXC Leading Edge

 Figure 1.
 When modern platform environments are managed as a product, not a project, and have executive support, they change the operating model of the enterprise.

-In fact, platform-led transformation isn’t about technical components; it's a question of how to organize flow in order to create engagement and value.
-Platform-led transformation extends modernization of the technology estate beyond an upgrade to cloud to an entire rethink of how work, data and change flow through the organization and ecosystems beyond.
+In fact, platform-led transformation isn’t about technical components; it's a question of how to organise flow in order to create engagement and value.
+Platform-led transformation extends modernisation of the technology estate beyond an upgrade to cloud to an entire rethink of how work, data and change flow through the organisation and ecosystems beyond.

-Platform-led transformation isn’t about technical components; it's a question of how to organize flow in order to create engagement and value.
-Platform-led transformation extends modernization of the technology estate beyond an upgrade to cloud to an entire rethink of how work, data and change flow through the organization and ecosystems beyond.
+Platform-led transformation isn’t about technical components; it's a question of how to organise flow in order to create engagement and value.
+Platform-led transformation extends modernisation of the technology estate beyond an upgrade to cloud to an entire rethink of how work, data and change flow through the organisation and ecosystems beyond.

-Given the challenge of transforming to a platform-centric organization, it’s important to lay out the benefits:
+Given the challenge of transforming to a platform-centric organisation, it’s important to lay out the benefits:

-- Liberate your organization.
+- Liberate your organisation.
 Free up teams to be more innovative and dynamic where it matters.

 - Better sensing.
 Increase your ability to sense change in your environment (e.g., business practices, IT estate, customer sentiment).

-- Power organizational change.
+- Power organisational change.
 Empower teams to invent new ways of operating and new value propositions, facilitating change from the inside out.

 - Debt containment.
 Use platform-led transformation as a vehicle to flatten and reduce technical debt.